The likes of Amazon and Alibaba opened tech-heavy brick & mortar stores, but best practice commercial brand retail still lives elsewhere.

 Retail Best Practice: when it comes to great store appearance, luxury brands have financial advantages.
 But midmarket brands like Superdry, Desigual and even H&M prove luxury is not a precondition for standing out on the high street.
 Standing out is a muscle that those brands built and constantly train.
 So, take a close look at your own expansion and assess whether you make good use of your brand’s opportunities for standing out from anonymous high street messaging.

 3 – Best Practice Retail Store Windows

-Definition: store windows are a retailer’s ultimate invitation to a visit.
-By creating new attractive windows every couple of weeks, brands convert window footfall into a high number of store visits.
+Definition: Windows are the ultimate invitation to a visit.
+By creating attractive windows every couple of weeks, brands convert window footfall into a high number of store visits.

 Commentary: retail windows are a store’s billboard.
 The key campaign planning question is ‘how much branding, product or (sales) marketing do we want it to have?’
 Well, you won’t get much credit for good looks alone, but for outstanding brand experience and store contribution.
 Remember: ‘product is always hero’.
 Depending on the time of the season, your window traffic changes and needs a different message to be pulled into the store: innovation messages work well at the beginning of a season but are wasted towards season end, when 80% of window footfall is looking for special deals.

 Retail Best Practice: if your brand is 80% own retail and you don’t spend on advertising, it is your window that creates in-store traffic.
 That’s the case for Inditex and the result is constantly strong product windows.
 Lacoste is an example to show that it doesn’t take fancy collections to create strong windows.
 Tommy Hilfiger is an example of aligning window campaigns with merchandise planning.

 Definition: a brand’s story and DNA is the one truly unique differentiator from all the competition.
 Iconic products, wall tattoos or info displays are just a few examples of how brands share their stories to grow consumers’ brand experience.